Student Financial Services

 Scholarship Resources

-Prospective & Current Undergraduate Students
+Prospective and Current Undergraduate Students

 How to use our Outside Scholarship spreadsheet (PDF) to search for available opportunities.

-Outside Scholarship Spreadsheet (opens in Excel)
+Outside Scholarship Spreadsheet (excel)

 Note: The above spreadsheet is provided to you as a reference tool.
 It should not be construed as an endorsement by the University of Vermont for any of the organizations listed.